Waffle

-A waffle is a dish made from leavened batter or dough that is cooked between two plates that are patterned to give a characteristic size, shape, and surface impression.
+A waffle is a dish made from usually leavened batter or dough that is cooked between two plates that are patterned to give a characteristic size, shape, and surface impression.
 There are many variations based on the type of waffle iron and recipe used.
 Waffles are eaten throughout the world, particularly in Belgium, which has over a dozen regional varieties.
-Waffles may be made fresh or simply heated after having been commercially cooked and frozen.
+Waffles may be made fresh or simply heated after having been commercially baked and packaged fresh or frozen.

 Etymology

 The word waffle first appears in the English language in 1725: "Waffles.
-Take flower, cream..."
+Take flower, cream...."
 It is directly derived from the Dutch wafel, which itself derives from the Middle Dutch wafele.

-While the Middle Dutch wafele is first attested to at the end of the 13th century, it is preceded by the French walfre in 1185; both from Frankish 'honeycomb' or 'cake'.
+While the Middle Dutch wafele is first attested to at the end of the 13th century, it is preceded by the French walfre in 1185.
+Both are from the Frankish word wafla ("honeycomb" or "cake").

 Other spellings throughout modern and medieval Europe include waffe, wafre, wafer, wâfel, waufre, iauffe, gaufre, goffre, gauffre, wafe, waffel, wåfe, wāfel, wafe, vaffel, and våffla.

 History

 Medieval origins

-In ancient times the Greeks cooked flat cakes, called obelios, between hot metal plates.
-As they were spread throughout medieval Europe, the cake mix, a mixture of flour, water or milk, and often eggs, became known as wafers and were also cooked over an open fire between iron plates with long handles.
+In ancient times, the Greeks cooked flat cakes, called obelios, between hot metal plates.
+As they spread throughout medieval Europe, the cakes—made from a mixture of flour, water or milk, and often eggs—became known as wafers and were also cooked over an open fire between iron plates with long handles.

 Waffles are preceded, in the early Middle Ages, around the period of the 9th–10th centuries, with the simultaneous emergence of fer à hosties / hostieijzers (communion wafer irons) and moule à oublies (wafer irons).
 While the communion wafer irons typically depicted imagery of Jesus and his crucifixion, the moule à oublies featured more trivial Biblical scenes or simple, emblematic designs.
 The format of the iron itself was almost always round and considerably larger than those used for communion.

-The oublie was, in its basic form, composed only of grain flour and water – just as was the communion wafer.
-It took until the 11th century, as a product of The Crusades bringing new culinary ingredients to Western Europe, for flavorings such as orange blossom water to be added to the oublies; however, locally sourced honey and other flavorings may have already been in use before that time.
+The oublie was, in its basic form, composed only of grain flour and water—just as the communion wafer was.
+It took until the 11th century, when the Crusades brought new culinary ingredients to Western Europe, for flavorings such as orange blossom water to be added to oublies; however, locally sourced honey and other flavorings may have already been in use before that time.